S-erenity/NeuroKey/README.md

 - 2025-10-14 - Tested Autonomus code at 1:45.
 Decreased motor RPM from 600 to 200. (successful)
 - 2025-10-21 - Initiated work on a claw attatchment for Typo
 - 2025-10-23 - Created a prepatory source code for claw attatchment.
 Began work on building.
 - 2025-10-28 - Built the neck for the claw and started assembling the actual claw.
+- 2025-10-30 - Finished actually assembly for claw, started testing.